blanconaldo/Fashion-MNIST-Classifier/README.md

    pytest -v --cov=utils

 ### Test Coverage
-The test suite validates core functionality including:
+The testing covers ≈44% of the entire codebase.
+While it may not be a lot it validates the core and most important functionality including:

-Data Loading: Tests dataset loading, caching, and preprocessing Model Architecture: Verifies CNN structure, layers, and output shapes Data Augmentation: Tests image transformation configurations Image Processing: Validates conversion of arbitrary images to model-compatible format
+- Data Loading: Tests dataset loading, caching, and preprocessing
+- Model Architecture: Verifies CNN structure, layers, and output shapes
+- Data Augmentation: Tests image transformation configurations
+- Image Processing: Validates conversion of arbitrary images to model-compatible format

 ### Test Structure
 Tests are organized using pytest fixtures and follow the AAA (Arrange-Act-Assert) pattern to improve readability and maintainability.
 Mock objects are used to isolate tests from external dependencies like file systems and neural network training.